70Shubham07/Digital-CV/index.md

   - #### Large Scale Machine-Learning/Demand-forecasting|(ExpressJS, MS-SQL, ORM/Sequelize, PySpark/Spark-SQL, fbprophet, Azure Databricks):
     Worked in a highly **cross-functional team** to deliver an end-to-end analytics solution which processed **large volumes of batch-data** to provide **insights into product sales** of a multinational consumer goods and personal care corporation.

-      - **Co-designed and implemented** a **demand-forecasting/ML pipeline using PySpark** in Azure Databricks to periodically generate constrained and unconstrained demand forecasts.
+      - **Co-designed and implemented** a **demand-forecasting/ML pipeline using PySpark** in Azure Databricks to periodically generate constrained and unconstrained demand forecasts, hence helping **mitigate potential future losses** (projected to be **several millions of dollars**).

-      - Worked with clients to define/implement methods to identify different inventory problems (eg. Out of Stock, Phantom Inventory) and **calculate daily historical/future lost sales (~ several millions of dollars)** due to each for various products across thousands of stores.
+      - Worked with clients to define/implement methods to **identify and mitigate** different inventory problems (eg. Out of Stock, Phantom Inventory) and **provide insight into historical lost sales** due to each for various products across thousands of stores.

       - Implemented and optimized read-intensive RESTful services and data-models using ExpressJS and MS-SQL to enable features like multi-tenancy and embedding of tenant specific power-BI dashboard views in the client-side ReactJS application.